 It De-Stresses You

 Research shows that physical intimacy can relieve anxiety.
 How?
 For starters, intimacy promotes cell growth in the hippocampus, which is a part of the brain that regulates our stress levels.
 Sex is also said to lower stress-related blood pressure.
 So, the next time you start feeling a bit overwhelmed … well, you know what to do.
-Try creating a home massage parlor and use a product like K-Y Touch 2-in-1 Massage Crème & Pleasure Gel.
-Perfect to destress after a busy day or week at work.
+To start things off, try a DIY massage with K-Y Personal Lube & Massage Gel with Botanical Essence.

 It’s a Body Booster